signalfx/serverless-go/gcfwrapper/README.md

 SignalFx Golang Google Cloud Function Wrapper.

 ## Usage
-The SignalFx Go Google Cloud Function Wrapper is a wrapper around an Google Cloud Function Go function handler, used to instrument execution of the function and send metrics to SignalFx.
+The SignalFx Go Google Cloud Function Wrapper is a wrapper around a Google Cloud Function Go function handler, used to instrument execution of the function and send metrics to SignalFx.